limblab/cage_data/readme.md

 In previous versions of these codes, we tried to directly read Blackrock `.nev` files in `Python`, but it would take more than 30 minutes to read a single 15-minute file due to the inefficiency of Blackrock `BRPY` package.
 As an altenative solution, here we first convert Blackrock `.nev` files into MATLAB `.mat` files by using the codes under `./MATLAB/`, then read the `.mat` file in `Python`.

+The codes also include functions for semi-automatic artifacts rejection based on waveform features.
+The codes can also read data files with spike sorting results.

 ## Details about how to use these codes and designing concerns to be continued, check the examples first if you are interested